patcon/neompd/src/documents/posts/Neil_Taylor.html.md

 I raise my own chickens and manage my own memory

 ## What I Do
 I write world-class applications in languages you probably haven't heard of yet.

+Oh, and just so we're clear, undefined is not a function.